 Peter Attia’s Supplements

-One important point before we go over the supplements is that this is HIS routine, and we aren’t saying that people should follow it.
+One important point before we examine the supplements is that this is HIS routine, and we aren’t suggesting that people should follow it.

-This is a good reminder and reflective of the mindset we also have when doing any of these sorts of reviews.
+This serves as a good reminder and reflects the mindset we also maintain when conducting any of these types of reviews.

-So, with that said, let’s get into the specifics of Attia’s supplement regimen!
+With that said, let’s dive into the specifics of Attia’s supplement regimen!

 Athletic Greens

 Attia takes one serving of Athletic Greens (or AG1) in the morning.
-He does disclose that he’s an investor in and advisor of that company.
+He does disclose that he’s an investor in and advisor to that company.

-But he also says he truly believes in it as a way for him to cover his bases and just get a wide range of vitamins, minerals, antioxidants, and other nutrients.
+However, he also says he genuinely believes in it as a way to cover his nutritional bases and obtain a wide range of vitamins, minerals, antioxidants, and other nutrients.

 Pendulum Glucose Control

 Dr. Attia also takes a probiotic supplement called Pendulum Glucose Control.
-He believes that this supplement is one of the most rigorously tested probiotics out there.
+He believes this supplement is one of the most rigorously tested probiotics available.

-He also mentioned another study in which this supplement lowered hemoglobin A1C.
-So, overall, Attia is taking this product to support insulin sensitivity and glycemic health.
+He also mentioned another study showing this supplement lowered hemoglobin A1C.
+Overall, Attia takes this product to support insulin sensitivity and glycemic health.

 Carlson’s EPA/DHA

-On his recent supplement listing, Attia also said he supplements with the highest-dosed product of EPA/DHA from Carlson (which is the same omega-3 brand Joe Rogan uses).
+In his recent supplement breakdown, Attia also said he supplements with the highest-dosed EPA/DHA product from Carlson (which is the same omega-3 brand Joe Rogan uses).
 From their website, we determined this was Carlson Maximum Omega-3.

 Attia takes four capsules in the morning (which is two servings), providing 4g of omega-3s, which includes 2,500mg of EPA and 1,000mg of DHA.

-This is a pretty high dose, but Attia says that “the reason I take that much is I’m treating to [achieve] a red blood cell membrane concentration of EPA and DHA of about 12%.”
-So, this is a specific biomarker he uses to see if he’s taking the right amount.
+This is a substantial dose, but Attia says that “the reason I take that much is I’m treating to [achieve] a red blood cell membrane concentration of EPA and DHA of about 12%.”
+So, this is a specific biomarker he uses to determine the appropriate amount.

-He’s talked before on how omega-3s are important for brain function, heart health, inflammation, and other concerns, and this has been a staple in his routine even when other things have changed.
+He’s discussed previously how omega-3s are crucial for brain function, heart health, inflammation, and other concerns, and this has been a staple in his routine even as other supplements have changed.

 Vitamin D3

-In the morning, Attia also takes 5,000 IU of vitamin D3 (although we don’t know for sure which brand).
+In the morning, Attia also takes 5,000 IU of vitamin D3 (although we don’t know the specific brand).

-He doesn’t always take vitamin D, but more often than not has it in his routine.
-According to Attia, the risk of vitamin D supplementation is “insanely low” (likely referring to hypercalcemia or other commonly cited vitamin D-related risks.
+He doesn’t always take vitamin D, but more often than not includes it in his routine.
+According to Attia, the risk of vitamin D supplementation is “insanely low” (likely referring to hypercalcemia or other commonly cited vitamin D-related risks).

-Attia has said that he likes to get vitamin D levels in the range of 40 to 60ng/mL.
-And he supplements mainly because it can be hard to achieve these levels if he’s not getting a ton of sunlight exposure.
+Attia has said that he likes to maintain vitamin D levels in the range of 40 to 60ng/mL.
+He supplements primarily because it can be challenging to achieve these levels without substantial sunlight exposure.

 Slow Mag

-Attia says, “all in all, I’m trying to get a gram of total magnesium in my system in a day”, which comes from his diet, Slow Mag, and other forms of magnesium, which we’ll touch on below.
+Attia says, “all in all, I’m trying to get a gram of total magnesium in my system in a day”, which comes from his diet, Slow Mag, and other magnesium forms, which we’ll discuss below.

-Two capsules provides 143mg of magnesium, 416mg chloride, and 238mg of calcium, so it has other minerals besides magnesium too, mainly for nerve and heart function.
+Two capsules provides 143mg of magnesium, 416mg chloride, and 238mg of calcium, so it contains other minerals besides magnesium, mainly for nerve and heart function.

 From this short clip, we heard Attia say that “the three big systems where I think magnesium matters the most is with respect to bone health, with respect to nerve transmission, and with respect to glucose control and insulin metabolism”.
-So, in other words, he takes it to have healthy, strong bones, optimal brain function, and a healthy metabolism.
+In other words, he takes it for healthy, strong bones, optimal brain function, and healthy metabolism.

-He also believes most people are woefully deficient in magnesium, especially if they don’t supplement on a regular basis.
+He also believes most people are severely deficient in magnesium, especially if they don’t supplement regularly.

 Jarrow Methyl Folate & Methyl B12